craigeddy/FontSizer/README.md

 ---------------------------------------

-Visual Studio 2017 Extension for easily change the font sizes in the editors or environment.
+Visual Studio 2017 Extension for easily changing the font sizes in the editor or environment.

-See the [change log](CHANGELOG.md) for changes and road map.

 ### Credits
 I learned a lot from this oustanding extension.
 Essentially, I updated for VS 2017 and added environment font size changing.
 Sam Harwell gets all the credit for the hard work.